In this section

 Project coordinator (Bosnia-Herzegovina)

-Elma is the Project Coordinator in Bosnia-Herzegovina on Kirsten Campbell’s ERC project ‘The Gender of Justice: The Prosecution of Sexual Violence in Armed Conflict’.
+Elma is the Project Coordinator in Bosnia-Herzegovina on the ERC funded project ‘TRANSFORM".

 Elma is the Project Coordinator in Bosnia-Herzegovina on Kirsten Campbell’s ERC project ‘TRANSFORM".
 This follows on from Kirsten Campbell's ERC funded grant "The Gender of Justice: The Prosecution of Sexual Violence in Armed Conflict’.